LogtalkDotOrg/logtalk3/manuals/_sources/devtools/linter.rst.txt

 built-in predicate.
 For (source file or entity) local scope, use instead the
 `set_logtalk_flag/2 <../refman/directives/set_logtalk_flag_2.html>`__
 directive.

 Some lint checks are turned off by default, specially when computationally expensive.
+Still, it's a good idea to turn them on to check your code on a regular basis (e.g. in CI/CD pipelines).

 Note that, in some cases, the linter may generate false warnings due to source code analysis limitations or special cases that, while valid when